Last Updated 5/7/2021

 Insurers argue that the use of credit-based insurance scores is necessary to properly evaluate risk and charge individual policyholders rates that most closely align with their true risk.
 They also note that not using credit-based insurance scores could result in lower-risk individuals bearing some of the costs from higher-risk individuals.

 Typically states will not allow credit-based insurance scores to be used as the sole basis for increasing rates or denying, cancelling or not renewing policies.
 Some states prohibit credit-based insurance scores being used as the sole basis in underwriting or rating decisions.
 Some states require insurers to notify applicants or insureds that adverse credit-related decisions have been taken regarding pending applications or existing coverage based on the consumer's credit score.
-A few states, (Georgia, Hawaii, Maryland, Oregon, and Utah), have established prohibitions on the use of credit history information in certain circumstances.
+Currently, California, Hawaii, Maryland, Michigan, and Massachusetts ban or limit insurance companies' use of credit scores in determining policy rates.
+In March 2021, Washington state insurance commissioner Mike Kreidler issued a three-year ban (starting June 20, 2021) prohibiting insurance companies from using credit scores to set policy rates on auto, homeowners, and renters insurance.
+Other states, such as Oregon and Utah, have established prohibitions on the use of credit history information in certain circumstances.

 Consumer groups continue to have concerns with the use of credit based insurance scores, including the fact that most consumers do not understand the concept of credit-based insurance scoring or how or why it works.
 Many consumers are not even aware that their credit characteristics are being used to create a score that will then affect their purchase of an insurance policy.
 Even if they have the knowledge of the existence of credit-based insurance scores, it is not intuitive for consumers to understand how credit-based insurance scores work or why they work.